taylornelms15/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 I had to measure this performance across different domains of light count in order to both (a) get useful data, and (b) not crash my computer with abysmally slow operation in the worst cases.
 As such, this graph is a bit messy; the color is correlated to light radius, and line type is correlated to which renderer I used for each run.

 ![Effect of Light Radius on Renderer Speed](img/Effects_of_Light_Radius_on_Renderer_Speed.png)

+As you can see, smaller lights yielded much higher rendering speeds.

 ### Feature List (for pull request)